Pharmaceutical Affairs Act

 No controlled drugs or strongly poisonous drugs shall be dispensed and supplied without the prescription of a physician.

-The controlled drugs mentioned in the preceding Paragraph shall be supplied against the identification certificate of the receiver, and the name, address and the uniform serial number of the receiver and the quantity of controlled drugs they received shall be listed in detail and kept together with the prescriptions they presented for future inspection.
-The central competent health authority may place restrictions on prescriptions and dispensation of controlled drugs.
+The controlled drugs mentioned in the preceding paragraph shall be supplied against the identification certificate of the receiver, and the name, address, and uniform serial number of the receiver and the quantity of controlled drugs they received shall be listed in detail and kept together with the prescriptions they presented for future inspection.

 Article 61